madacol/blog/content/Running Lean's Natural Number Game (nng4) locally in Linux.md

 ## TL;DR

-They already have instructions here: <https://github.com/leanprover-community/lean4game/blob/main/doc/running_locally.md#manual-installation>
+Official instructions to install the engine (but not the game) are available here: <https://github.com/leanprover-community/lean4game/blob/main/doc/running_locally.md#manual-installation>

-But instead of installing the template game `GameSkeleton`, you need to install the game itself `nng4` from this repository: <https://github.com/leanprover-community/nng4>
+However, to play the Natural Number Game, instead of installing the template game `GameSkeleton`, you'll need to install `nng4` from: <https://github.com/leanprover-community/nng4>

+---

-## Pre-requirements
+## Prerequisites

 - Lean 4
 - Node.js (version? 🤷.
 I had success with v18)
 - git

-We are going to need the commands:
+The following commands must be available in your PATH:

-- `lake` (from Lean)
+- `lake` (Lean's package manager)
-- `npm` (from Node.js)
+- `npm` (Node.js package manager)
 - `git`

-So make sure they are installed and in your path.

-> Hint: In Linux `lake` is installed in `~/.elan/bin`
+> Note: On Linux, the `lake` command is typically installed in `~/.elan/bin`

-## Install the game
+## Installation

+**Important:** Both the game and engine **must** be installed in the same parent directory.

 ### Install Natural Number Game (nng4)